"Lost Paradise" by Cees Nooteboom (Grove)

 Nooteboom's latest novel has two protagonists.
 One, a young and wealthy Brazilian woman, travels to Australia, hoping to recover her life after she has been raped and left for dead in a Sao Paolo favela.
 There she encounters the second, a Dutch literary critic who has just undergone a different sort of life-changing experience.
 Nooteboom's writing is quiet, meditative and playful, recalling Italo Calvino.
 "Grey is the best of all colours: a hidden sun saving its warmth for the other side of the world and the stories written there," Nooteboom writes, typically, making magic from previously unobserved phenomena and those smallest of human interactions that can lead to revival.

-University of Chicago)
+"The Assignment" by Friedrich Durrenmatt ( University of Chicago)

 Durrenmatt, who died in 1990, was another writer who packed explosive power into novels notable for their brevity as well as their ingenuity.
 "The Assignment," like his earlier book "The Pledge" (memorably filmed by Sean Penn, with Jack Nicholson), operates in one way like a thriller, in others like an apocalyptic fable.
 The setting is North Africa, where a woman has been raped and killed near a desert ruin.
 Her husband hires a filmmaker, F, to reconstruct and, therefore, solve the crime in a documentary.
 F, inevitably, soon finds her own identity bleeding into that of the victim.
 This story -- with its setting and its themes of violence and terrorism -- has a startlingly contemporary feel.